Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Introduction

 \section{Introduction}

-In quantum mechanics the Born rule has an intrinsic frequentist meaning~\cite{Born26, NielsenC10}.
-Given a quantum system in the state $\rho$ and measurement described by a set of POVMs $\{\hat{E}_m\}$, the Born rule tells that the probability of measuring the system and finding the outcome $m$ is
+In quantum mechanics, the Born rule has an intrinsic frequentist meaning~\cite{Born26, NielsenC10}.
+Given a quantum system in the pure state $\ket{\psi}$ and POVM described by a set of effects $\{\hat{E}_m\}$, the Born rule tells that the probability of measuring the system and finding the outcome $m$ is

-This means that, assuming that one has access to infinite identical copies of that system in the same state, the fraction of times an observer would obtain get the outcome $m$ is $p_m$.
-Similarly, if we take a large-but-finite number of copies $N$ of the same experiment, as $N$ increases the relative frequency of the outcome $m$ approaches $p_m$, and one can describe the system's state by the collection of the results obtained from these finitely many experiments~\cite{Araki99}.
+This means that assuming an observer has access to infinite identical copies of that system in the same state, the fraction of times they would obtain the outcome $m$ is $p_m$.
+Similarly, if we take a large-but-finite number of copies $N$ of the same experiment, the relative frequency of the outcome $m$ approaches $p_m$ as $N$ increases, and one can describe the system's state by the collection of the results obtained from these finitely many experiments~\cite{Araki99}.

-In most cases, one can test the Born rule by taking a sufficiently large number of copies of the system, preparing them in the same way, and performing many identical measurements, making the frequentist interpretation effective.
-Moreover, once the rule is tested, one can apply it without the need to repeat measurements.
-However, if for any reason one cannot replicate a system and hence test the Born rule, there is no \textit{a priori} motivation to take it as valid.
-An instance of a non-replicable system is that composed of two interacting quantum systems, for which the experimenter has little or no control over one of the two.
-In this case, any measurement made on the other system is affected by the state of the second throughout the interaction, and if the latter cannot be reset to some known state, it is difficult to reproduce the same state twice.
-While one can imagine replicating such unique states and applying the Born rule as usual, the significance of this approach is at least questionable.
+In most cases, one can test the Born rule by taking a sufficiently large number of copies of the system, preparing them identically, and performing many identical measurements, making the frequentist interpretation effective.
+Once the rule is tested, one can apply it without the need to repeat measurements.
+However, if for any reason one cannot replicate a system, and hence test the Born rule, there is no \textit{a priori} motivation to take it as valid.
+At the same time, the precision to which QM has been tested over the last century makes it possible to conjecture that its mathematical framework describes a broader class of systems for which the above large-number approach has no right to exist, i.e. systems that admit no replicas.
+In particular, we assume all systems are fundamentally described by the postulates of quantum mechanics and suppose some systems cannot be replicated; we call these systems \textit{non-replicable}.
+Notice that the idea of QM being the fundamental theory of reality can be found in most quantum-related disciplines: while we do not necessarily share this view, we take it as a working assumption throughout the paper.